ColdTrick/event_manager/README.txt

 - split translationkey between rsvp actions and user participants tabtitles

 - no questionair required for registration by non logged in users
+- external registration should be limited by email address